zahris85/PyQt5toPyEve/README.md

 # PyQt5toPyEve

-this demo use Eve-SQLAlchemy for The REST-API server
+this demo use Eve-SQLAlchemy for The server

 run the server first :
 ```bash